JCSDA/crtm/README_JEDI.md

 ------------

 (1) Any "Transmitance Coefficient" generation codes included in src/ are not functional.
 Contact CRTM support above for details.
-(2) Testing was only done on modern gfortran compilers.
+(2) Testing was only done on modern gfortran compilers, with limited testing on intel fortran compilers.

 Troubleshooting
 ---------------